-- a) The administration of the Complaint is focused on providing the Complaint and the Respondent the most appropriate process to resolve the Complaint, through facilitated mediation. - b) The parties are required to participate in the facilitated mediation in good faith in seeking to resolve the Complaint. - c) The facilitated mediation process is to consider all the disputed issues, develop options to resolve each of the issues and to parties to decideagree on an outcome with the assistance of a trained mediator. - d) Failure to participate in the mediation process will result in the dismissal of the Complaint.
+- a) The administration of the Complaint is focused on providing the Complaint and the Respondent the most appropriate process to resolve the Complaint, through facilitated mediation. - b) The parties are required to participate in the facilitated mediation in good faith in seeking to resolve the Complaint and must exercise best endeavours to schedule the mediation within 30 days of the Complaint Administrator being appointed. - c) The facilitated mediation process is to consider all the disputed issues, develop options to resolve each of the issues and tofor the parties to decideagree on an outcome with the assistance of a trained mediator. - d) Failure to participate in the mediation process will result in the dismissal of the Complaint.